|Best Square Bill||Strike King KVD Square Bill||Check Price||

 A great choice for fishing deep when bass retreat to cooler water during the summer.

-If you want to start consistently catching bass, then you have to prepare for any type of situation that may arise.
-This means having lots of different baits and lures ready to go at a moment’s notice.
-You should always have a bass lure ready for whatever the day has in store, from soft plastics and finesse-style baits to topwater and weedless rigs.
-But if you don’t have a few different crankbaits for bass in your box, you might miss out on a lot of fish.
+Every bass angler should have an array of the best crankbaits.
+Of course, you should have a variety of different baits and lures ready to go at a moment’s notice, including soft plastics and finesse-style baits to topwater and weedless rigs.
+But if you don’t have a few different crankbaits in your box, you might miss out on a lot of fish.
 Crankbaits come in a variety of types and sizes, designed to work in different conditions, habitats, and seasons.
-Dialing in on which piece of fishing gear work best for your water takes practice and experimentation.
-Here are five to get you started.
+Dialing in on which crankbaits work best for your water takes practice and experimentation.
+Here are five of the best crankbaits to get you started.

-- Best Square Bill Crankbait: Strike King KVD Square Bill Crankbait
+- Best Square Bill: Strike King KVD Square Bill Crankbait

-- Best Rattling Crankbait: Rapala Rippin’ Rap Rattling Lipless Crankbait
+- Best Rattling: Rapala Rippin’ Rap Rattling Lipless Crankbait

-- Best Deep Diving Crankbait: Bass Pro Shops XPS Lazer Eye Deep Diver Crankbait
+- Best Deep Diving: Bass Pro Shops XPS Lazer Eye Deep Diver Crankbait

-- Best Lipless Crankbait: Strike King Red Eyed Shad Crankbait
+- Best Lipless: Strike King Red Eyed Shad Crankbait

-- Best Budget Crankbait: Bass Pro Shops Tourney Special Rattle Bait
+- Best Budget: Bass Pro Shops Tourney Special Rattle Bait

-Best Square Bill Crankbait: Strike King KVD Square Bill Crankbait
+Best Square Bill: Strike King KVD Square Bill Crankbait

 One of the best square bill crankbaits for shallow water situations.

-Best Rattling Crankbait: Rapala Rippin’ Rap Rattling Lipless Crankbait
+Best Rattling: Rapala Rippin’ Rap Rattling Lipless Crankbait

 Make a ruckus in the water and let every bass know where the food is.

-Best Deep Diving Crankbait: Bass Pro Shops XPS Lazer Eye Deep Diver Crankbait
+Best Deep Diving: Bass Pro Shops XPS Lazer Eye Deep Diver Crankbait

 The go-to bait for when the bass is down deep.